n9jr/FRG-100CTL/README.md

 ![ESP_BoardManager](https://github.com/user-attachments/assets/9c6e06e3-7c43-4ac5-aa96-7dcc969c8481)

+## Uploading the code to the ESP32DevKitV1.
+Open the FRG-100CTL.ino file.
+The first test is does the program compile.
+Click on the left arrow icon to validate the program compiles without error.
 To compile the program and upload it to the ESP32 create a folder below the Arduino folder named FRG-100CTL (..\Documents\Arduino\FRG-100CTL).
 Then copy the file named FRG-100CTL.ini to that directory.

 ## Display Programming